r-vlasov/CExceptions/README.md

 # Try-Throw-Catch
-Custom Try-Throw-Catch implementation written in C by 'setjmp' and 'longjmp' mechanisms
+Custom Try-Throw-Catch implementation written in C by _/setjmp_ and _/longjmp_ mechanisms

 ## Usage

 These exceptions uses C library functions setjmp and longjmp to operate.
 It can support real-time system (like embedded).
-It supports to handling ( multi-level try-catch-throw, _/see exception.c);
+It supports to handling ( multi-level try-catch-throw, _/see exception.c_);

-_'Handling:'
+_/Handling:/

 '''bash

     void Example(void*) {
         // make _cexception *a* variable